finbourne/lusid-sdk-java/sdk/docs/InstrumentEventTypesApi.md

 > TransactionTemplate updateTransactionTemplate(instrumentEventType, instrumentType, scope, transactionTemplateRequest)

-[EXPERIMENTAL] UpdateTransactionTemplate: Update Transaction Template
+[EARLY ACCESS] UpdateTransactionTemplate: Update Transaction Template

 Update a transaction template for a particular instrument event type in a scope.